 Subspecialty-Specific Background and Intent: The required 12 months of protected research time preserves uninterrupted research time during the week.
-The maximum four hours per week of assigned clinical duties, during regular office hours, are inclusive of assigned female pelvic medicine and reconstructive surgery and independent practice duties.
+The maximum four hours per week of assigned clinical duties, during regular office hours, are inclusive of assigned female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery and independent practice duties.